doj/ttyplot/README.md

 By default ttyplot reads double values from STDIN.
 Every value is plotted on the screen.

-If the -2 mode is enabled, 2 double values are read from STDIN for each update of 2 graphs.
+If the -2 mode is enabled, 2 double values are read from STDIN for each update of the 2 graphs.

 If the -k mode is enabled, ttyplot reads any number of key/value pairs from STDIN.
 The key is a string without whitespace, the value is a double.